On Decidability of Existence of Nonblocking Supervisors Resilient to Smart Sensor Attacks: A smart sensor attack model

 \begin{Assum}Only regular attacks are considered.\end{Assum}

 The combination of the attack $A$ and the supervisor $V$ forms a new supervisor $V\circ A:P_o(L(G))\rightarrow\Gamma$, where

-We call $V\circ A$ an {\em attacked supervisor under $A$}.
-The closed and marked behaviours, $L(V\circ A/G)$ and $L_m(V\circ A/G)$, of the closed-loop system $V\circ A/G$ are defined accordingly.
+We call $V\circ A$ an {\em attacked supervisor under $A$}. {This definition consumes the standard style of one command per each received (fake) observation used in, e.g., \cite{Carvalho2018} \cite{GML19}, as a special case, when $n$ is set to 1.} The closed and marked behaviours, $L(V\circ A/G)$ and $L_m(V\circ A/G)$, of the closed-loop system $V\circ A/G$ are defined accordingly.
 We call $L(V\circ A/G)$ the {\em attacked language} of $V/G$ under $A$.
 The closed-loop system is depicted in Figure \ref{fig:Cyber-Security-0}.